Chavithra/degiro-connector/README.md

 The generated DataFrame will content :

-* In row : the product, for instance the "AAPL" stock which has "product_id = 331868".
+* In rows : the product, for instance the "AAPL" stock which has "vwd_id" = "AAPL.BATS,E".
 * In columns : the product's parameters for instance "LastPrice", "LastVolume",...

 Example of DataFrame content :

-       product_id    response_datetime  request_duration    LastDate  LastTime LastPrice LastVolume
+           vwd_id    response_datetime  request_duration    LastDate  LastTime LastPrice LastVolume
     0   360114899  2020-11-08 12:00:27          1.022489  2020-11-06  17:39:57      70.0        100
     1   360015751  2020-11-08 12:00:27          1.022489  2020-11-06  17:36:17     22.99        470